microsoftgraph/microsoft-graph-toolkit/docs/components/tasks.md

+---
+title: "Person Component"
+description: "The Tasks Component enables the user to view, add, remove, complete, or edit tasks.
+It works with any tasks in Microsoft Planner or Microsoft To-Do."
+localization_priority: Normal
+author: nmetulev
+---

-# Tasks Control
+# Tasks Component

 ## Description

-The Tasks Control enables the user to view, add, remove, complete, or edit tasks.
+The Tasks Component enables the user to view, add, remove, complete, or edit tasks.
 It works with any tasks in Microsoft Planner or Microsoft To-Do.

 ## Example